fossasia/wp-rotatingtweets/readme.txt

 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

 == Upgrade notice ==
-= 0.471 =
+= 0.48 =
 Includes fix for the major bug causing crashes when Twitter goes down.
-Also improved error checking if Twitter has returned an empty value or is rate-limited.
+More detailed error messages for Wordpress installations unable to access Twitter.

 == Changelog ==
+= 0.48 =
+More detailed error messages for Wordpress installations unable to access Twitter.

 = 0.471 =
 Making sure that cache never gets overwritten unless new, valid twitter data has been downloaded.
 Dealing with the problem that someone in a long conversation may not get enough valid tweets to show by asking for only 20 tweets from Twitter.